adivyoseph/amd_nri_plugin/README.md

 **Packed:** Allocate all Containers for a POD the same cpuset correlating with a CCX, and evenly distribute the PODs across all CCX's based on spec:resources:cpu:request quanta. whole n or xxm fractional vCPU asks.

 **Spread N:** Build a Container cpuset that is distributed based on NUMA (avoid straddling NUMA nodes) and a maximum of N CCX's.
 This might appear a good idea but Linux will still migrate the processes.
-See futures section for CPU pinning plans.
+See futures section for CPU pinning plans (topology discovery).

 # Future scheduling options: